eddyK15501/headline-report/README.md

 ## Description

-Headline Report is a versatile platform designed for seamlessly searching news articles across various categories.
-Leveraging the GNews API, the website aggregates and displays articles dynamically.
-Users can create accounts to unlock additional features such as bookmarking favorite articles, ensuring a personalized and organized reading experience.
+Explore daily news updates and create an account to bookmark articles for future reference.
+Headline Report is a full-stack web application designed for seamlessly searching news articles across various categories, using cutting-edge technologies to enhance the user experience.
+It employs a powerful tech stack, featuring Vite.js and React.js for frontend development, Express.js for the backend, and GraphQL with Apollo for seamless data handling.
+Authentication is secured with JWT and Bcrypt, while Semantic UI CSS, React Icons/Tooltips enhance the user interface.
+Data is managed through Mongoose ODM and MongoDB Atlas.
+This application is deployed and hosted on Heroku for scalability.

 - [GNews API Documentation](https://gnews.io/)